mkner/robo-time/docs/about.rst

 Useful functions for mobile robotics and related applications.

-| This toolkit contains the mapping, bounding and conversion functions
+| This toolkit contains mapping, bounding and conversion functions
 | for the development of mobile robotic units and systems that are
 | frequently needed and convenient to have in one place.